 Information about Wednesday and Thursday Zoom Classes

 The classes will resume on 9th September.
 If you do not have Zoom invitation links for the classes, please email me for them.
-There will be a very modest "suggested contribution" for classes from next term so we can pay a small sum to presenters, more details to follow shortly.
+There will be a £6 charge for students and a £6 - £8 "suggested contribution" for others for the classes from next term, so we can pay a small fee to presenters.

 Video and audio clips of previous classes are posted here.

 Both classes are suitable for students and for teachers.
-However, the Wednesday Classes will tend to prioritise the needs of students whilst the Thursday Classes will tend to prioritise the needs of teachers.
+However, the Wednesday Classes will tend to prioritise the needs of students whilst the Thursday Classes will be for both teachers and students.

 We request that non-MATTS teachers try to come on Thursdays rather than Wednesdays if possible.

 AT teachers are now permitted to give individual lessons subject to government guidelines.
 Some teachers are re-starting work now and some are not.
-You can find information about local teachers' availability for lessons here.
+You can find information about local teachers' availability for lessons here and the specific safety measures that I will be taking in my own practice here.